LaSiete

 LaSiete (The Seven), formerly known as Telecinco 2, was a Spanish digital terrestrial television channel, operated by Mediaset España.
 It began its broadcasts on 18 February 2008, replacing Telecinco Sport.
 On 18 May 2009, Telecinco 2 changed its name to LaSiete.
 In early February 2014, it was confirmed that LaSiete would become a telenovela channel.
 On February 14, 2014, LaSiete officially became a new telenovelas channel and broadcast telenovelas until its closure in May.

-Closer
+Closure

-The channel ceased broadcasting on 5 May 2014, as a consequence of a sentence by the Supreme Court that annulled the concessions for nine channels broadcasting in DTT, because their permissions for frequencies were granted without the required public consensus and assignments system according to the Audiovisual Law.
+The channel ceased broadcasting on 5 May 2014, as a consequence of a decision by the Supreme Court that annulled the concessions for nine channels broadcasting in DTT, because their permissions for frequencies were granted without the required public consensus and assignments system according to the Audiovisual Law.